sisl/AA222Project2/README.md

 Yes!
 In python, you can get around the assertion error by calling the `problem.nolimit()` method to allow infinite evaluations.
 In Julia, you can pass in `n = Inf` to optimize.

 #### How long does the autograder take to grade?
 It shouldn't take more than 10 minutes to grade.
-If your submission times-out during grading, please contact us on Piazza.
+If your submission times-out during grading, please contact us on Ed.

 #### How are leaderboard scores computed?
 All of the problems are designed to have an optimal value near 0.
 The closer you are to 0, the closer you are to winning!
 The total score is the sum of all 5 problems (all of the problems are weighted the same).
 Constraint violations will still yield finite scores, but subject to huge penalties.